oktadev/okta-blog/_source/_posts/2019-12-17-react-sass.md

 You will be asked for your issuer's URL.
 This can be found at **API** > **Authorization Servers** in your Okta dashboard. .

-You will also need the application's client ID which you received when earlier when setting up your application with Okta.
+You will also need the application's client ID which you received when earlier when setting up your application.
 Once the questions have been answered, the schematic will insert all the necessary code into your application to provide the authentication flow.
+Pretty neat, don't you think?

 ## Implement a React Calculator with Sass